 Several previous submitters have addressed care transitions in their proposals, including management of care transitions between settings, in the context of care delivery innovations, payment methodologies, and performance measures that are part of their proposed models.
-PTAC has assessed the submitters' ideas for care transition management and has provided comments and recommendations on the strengths and weaknesses of their proposals in the Committee's Reports to the Secretary.

-ii The 35 proposals submitted to PTAC represent an unduplicated count (i.e., proposals with multiple submissions are counted only once) of the number of proposals that have been voted and deliberated on by the Committee (28) and the number of proposals that have been withdrawn by stakeholders (7, including one proposal that was withdrawn prior to any review by the Committee).
+PTAC has assessed the submitters' ideas for care transition management and has provided comments and ii The 35 proposals submitted to PTAC represent an unduplicated count (i.e., proposals with multiple submissions are counted only once) of the number of proposals that have been voted and deliberated on by the Committee (28) and the number of proposals that have been withdrawn by stakeholders (7, including one proposal that was withdrawn prior to any review by the Committee).